Asenath

 There are two Rabbinic approaches to Asenath.
 One holds that she was an Egyptian woman who converted to marry Joseph.
 This view has her accepting God before marriage and then raising her two sons in the tenets of Judaism.
 This presents her as a positive example of conversion to Judaism and places her among the devout women converts.
 The other approach argues she was not Egyptian by descent but was from the family of Jacob.
 Traditions that trace her to the family of Jacob relate that she was born as the daughter of Dinah.
 Dinah was raped by Shechem and gave birth to Asenath, whom Jacob left on the wall of Egypt, where she was later found by Potiphar.
 She was then raised by Potiphar's wife and eventually married Joseph.
 However, in Genesis Rabbah 80:11 she is not stated to be Dinah's daughter; rather, Dinah's rape resulted in her giving birth to Shaul, the son of Simeon.

 Asenath's importance is related to the birth of her two sons, who later become forefathers of two of the Twelve Tribes of Israel.

 Name

 Her name is believed to derive from the Ancient Egyptian js.tj-(n)-n(j)t, meaning "belonging/she belongs to Neith".
 Neith was an Egyptian goddess.

-"Asenath" or "Osnat" is a commonly used female first name in present-day Israel.
+"Osnat" is a commonly used female first name in present-day Israel.